xMartin/php-introduction/05_a_real_application.md

 # A real application

 This will be another exercise where we make a little web application.
 Again we'll use Silex as a framework.
-So first, repeat the steps from [chapter 03](03_a_web_application.md) to install Sile into a new directory.
+So first, repeat the steps from [chapter 03](03_a_web_application.md) to install Silex into a new directory.
 Every project should have its own directory so things don't get messy.

 Last time, our application just said "Hello World", now that's nice but not very useful.
-This time, we'll make an event calendar, a website that shows events, ordered by date, each witht a title, and description.
+This time, we'll make an event calendar, a website that shows events, ordered by date, each with a title, and description.
 Each event will also have it's own page so we could send people a direct link to an event.

 ## Data